martin-tornqvist/ia/README.md

 Go to the cloned Infra Arcana Git repository folder.
 Open "*cb_win_project*" (stands for "Code::Blocks Windows project").
 Open "*cb_win_project.cbp*".

-In the top left corner, there should be a button that looks like a yellow cogwheel - to the right of this, there should be a choice for "*Build target*", set this to “*Release*”.
+In the top left corner, there should be a button that looks like a yellow cogwheel - to the right of this, there should be a choice for "*Build target*", set this to "*Release*".
 Then click the cogwheel button, this will start the build.

 When the build is done, you should see something like this in the build log:

     Process terminated with status 0 (time)
     0 errors, 0 warnings

-(Don’t mind it too much if there are some warnings)
+(Don't mind it too much if there are some warnings)

 Next to the cogwheel button is a green arrow button.
 Click it.
 The game should run now.

-The Infra Arcana executable is put in the “target” folder inside the Git repository folder.
-If you want, you can copy the ‘target’ folder somewhere else and rename it.
+The Infra Arcana executable is put in the "target" folder inside the Git repository folder.
+If you want, you can copy the "target" folder somewhere else and rename it.

 If you get the following error when trying to build: